intigriti/misconfig-mapper/README.md

 ```
 Usage of ./misconfig-mapper:
+  -as-domain string
+    	Treat the target as if its a domain.
+This flag cannot be used with -permutations. (default "false")
   -delay int
     	Specify a delay between each request sent in milliseconds to enforce a rate limit.
   -headers string
     	Specify request headers to send with requests (separate each header with a double semi-colon: "User-Agent: xyz;; Cookie: xyz...;;")
   -list-services
     	Print all services with their associated IDs
+  -list-templates
+    	Print all services with their associated IDs (alias for -list-services)
   -max-redirects int
     	Specify the max amount of redirects to follow. (default 5)
+  -output-json
+    	Format output in JSON
   -permutations string
-    	Enable permutations and look for several other keywords of your target. (default "true")
+    	Enable permutations and look for several other keywords of your target.
+This flag cannot be used with -as-domain. (default "true")
   -service string
-    	Specify the service ID you'd like to check for: "0" for Atlassian Jira Open Signups.
-Wildcards are also accepted to check for all services. (default "0")
+    	Specify the service ID you'd like to check for.
+For example, "0" for Atlassian Jira Open Signups.
+Use comma seperated values for multiple (i.e. "0,1" for two services).
+Use "*" to check for all services. (default "0")
   -skip-misconfiguration-checks string
     	Only check for existing instances (and skip checks for potential security misconfigurations). (default "false")
+  -skip-ssl
+    	Skip SSL/TLS verification (exercise caution!)
   -target string
-    	Specify your target domain name or company/organization name: "intigriti.com" or "intigriti" (files are also accepted)
+    	Specify your target company/organization name: "intigriti" (files are also accepted).
+If the target is a domain, add -as-domain
   -templates string
     	Specify the templates folder location (default "./templates")
   -timeout int
     	Specify a timeout for each request sent in milliseconds. (default 7000)
   -update-templates
     	Pull the latest templates & update your current services.json file
-  -verbose
+  -verbose int
-    	Print verbose messages
+    	Set output verbosity level.
+Levels: 0 (=silent, only display vulnerabilities), 1 (=default, suppress non-vulnerable results), 2 (=verbose, log all messages) (default 2)
 ```

 # Templates